combogenomics/MeStudio/README.md

 Please, make sure you have `greadlink` installed.

-Ok, now you're ready to launch `mestudio` (or `imestudio.sh` for OSX users).
+Ok, now you're ready to launch `mestudio` (or `imestudio` for OSX users).
 From now on, the code shown is the Linux one.
 Simply type:
 ```
 mestudio